 However, this method will not work for everybody since you need to know exactly what information you need or want to add.
 If you don’t, you end up with a map that is filled with noise (by the topics you don’t need).

-Create mind map summaries based on notes
+ping book summaries based on notes

 You read the book, you underline or highlight lines of text in your book, or you write your notes on a piece of paper.
-Then, after you finished, you take your notes and you add this to your mind map.
+Then, after you finished, you take your notes and add this to your mind map.

 The benefit of this is that you do one thing at a time.
 You read first (and highlight) and then you create a mind map from your notes.
 This doesn’t really apply when you write notes on a piece of paper of course.

-Another benefit is that using this method, you can probably create more interesting or powerful connections between pieces of information later on.
+Another benefit is that by using this method, you can probably create more interesting or powerful connections between pieces of information later on.
 After all, you have your notes on paper, and then you create a mind map.
-Information from the beginning of the book, chapter or section may turn out to be useless or not useful for your summary.
-You may not know this but you start mind mapping from the start (and thus add it to the map, wasting time, space and energy (I wonder what Albert Einstein would say about that…).
+Information from the beginning of the book, chapter, or section may turn out to be useless or not useful for your summary.
+You may not know this but you start mind mapping from the start (and thus add it to the map, wasting time, space, and energy (I wonder what Albert Einstein would say about that…).